mrpejker/cardano-e2e-example/tutorial/server_side/testing.rst

-The start action must ``withdraw`` from the sender wallet ``sWallet`` the amount ``aA`` of token ``acA`` to lock in the escrow together with the minimal amount of ADA, ``minAda <> assetClassValue acA aA`` and insert on the state that the receiver wallet ``rWallet`` can resolve a new escrow completing the rest of the exchange information.
-Then, the resolve action ``withdraw`` and ``deposit`` the different tokens into de receiver wallets.
-Withdraw the tokens to be paid to the sender and deposits the tokens coming from the sender.
-Besides that, on the sender wallet, we deposit the tokens we withdraw from the receiver wallet plus the minimal amount of ADA.
-Lastly, we delete the exchange information from the list of escrows to resolve for the receiver wallet.
+The start action must ``withdraw`` from the sender wallet ``sWallet`` the amount ``aA`` of token ``acA`` to lock in the escrow together with the minimal amount of ADA, and insert on the state that the receiver wallet ``rWallet`` can resolve a new escrow completing the rest of the exchange information.
+Then, the resolve action correspond to ``withdraw`` from the receiver wallet the tokens to be paid to the sender, and ``deposit`` to the receiver wallet the tokens that come from the sender.
+In addition to that, we deposit to the sender wallet the tokens we withdraw from the receiver wallet plus the minimal amount of ADA.
+Lastly, we delete the exchange information from the list of escrows to resolve by the receiver wallet.

-Finally, we implement the semantics of each action using the emulator trace.
-This implementation, in general, should be straightforward given we call the endpoints and query the observable state as we do it when writing traces.
+Finally, we implement the `semantics` of each action using the emulator trace.
+This implementation, in general, should be straightforward given that we call the endpoints and query the observable state as we do it when writing traces.
+We show here just the definition corresponding to `start` and `resolve` actions.
+The interested reader can review the `cancel` one in the source code.

 .. code:: Haskell